Campus of Virginia Tech: Slusher Hall

 The twelve-storey Slusher Tower built in 1972 is the tallest building in Blacksburg.
 Slusher Tower, including a three-story annex, Slusher Wing, was originally an all male dorm is a co-ed residence hall, that houses 630 students and is home to the WING and MOSAIC theme housing programs.
 In 1997, Melinda Marie Somers, 18, a sophomore, died after accidentally falling through an open window on the 8th floor of Slusher Tower, prompting the university to install horizontal bars across windows in the building.

-The quad formed by Slusher Tower, Slusher Wing, Main Campbell and East Campbell Halls has long been referred to as "Slusher Beach", originating from the use of the area by students to sunbathe and play beach volleyball on its sand court during warm weather.

 In 2018 the Virginia Tech Board of Visitors approved spending $3.5 million to develop a plan to replace Slusher Hall.
 Due to its poor condition, Virginia Tech has determined that the 50-year-old high-rise structure should be replaced rather than renovated.
 The university plans to first build and occupy a new residence hall near the existing Slusher Hall, then demolish Slusher Hall, and construct a second residence hall on the site.
 The two new residence halls will have a total student occupancy that will equal or exceed the existing Slusher Hall.